News - Author: General

 341 Exams being held telephonically until further notice

-Due to the current National and State Declarations of Public Health Emergencies, all 341 exams will be conducted telephonically until further notice.
-The trustee’s office will initiate the call to the debtor’s attorney and the debtor’s attorney will conference in the debtor(s).
-The attorney will be responsible, as an officer of the court, to verify the debtor’s photo identification and social security number.
-Please provide our office the with the best telephone number to use for the exam.
-Any creditor or other party in interest that wishes to participate in the meeting of creditors must contact Sandi Jenkins at 216-621-4268 x 131, or sjenkins@ch13cleve.com, at least 7 days in advance of the meeting so that arrangements can be made for
+All 341 exams will be conducted telephonically.
+Telephonic exams will continue until further notice.
+The Trustee’s office will initiate the call to the debtor’s attorney and the debtor’s attorney will then conference in the debtor(s).
+The attorney is responsible, as an officer of the court, for providing Debtor's valid and unexpired government issued identification card and proof of social security verification to the Trustee's Document Delivery Portal using the transation INDENTIFICATION at least 24 hours prior to the scheduled exam date.
+Attorneys will also need to provide the Trustee's office the with the best telephone number to use for the exam.
+Any creditor or other party in interest wishing to participate in the meeting of creditors must contact Sandi Jenkins at 216-621-4268 x 131, or sjenkins@ch13cleve.com, at least 7 days in advance of the meeting so that arrangements can be made for

 Accessing Attorney Fee Voucher Information